 Does the school book my road test?

-No. The student has to book the road test on their own at any registry office or at the Alberta government website. .
+No. The student has to book the road test on their own the registry or on the Road test booking website.

 Do my course fees include road test fees and car for the road test?

 Students has to pay for the road test directly at the registry or Alberta government website when they book their road test.
 Driving school car for the road test can be provided by the school at an additional charge.